-4. Decide on areas of the room to use for the setting in the story (the village street, the meadows, the mountains, and so on) and have the members of the audience sit facing those areas.
+4. Decide on areas of the room to use for the setting in the story (the old woman's house and area around it, the eagle's nest) and have the members of the audience sit facing those areas.
 Get the play started by telling the actors to get ready to act out the first scene.
 Position them as needed for the scene.
 Those who are not in the scene can simply stand off to the side until it is time for them to come into the scene.
 Direct the actors to begin and let them improvise the scene.
 You may need to prompt them with lines if they are not sure what to say, but they will probably catch on quickly and will do a good job.